Feeling Spontaneous? That's Just Mars In Aries

 Honey, Mars is home.
-The Planet of Action, Drive, and Desire is finally entering into its all-time favorite sign after a two-year hiatus — in other words, we haven't felt vibes this strong since 2020.
-On May 24, Mars will enter Aries where it'll stay until July 4, giving us a perfect kickoff celebration to start off the summer.
+The Planet of Action, Drive, and Desire is finally entering into its all-time favourite sign after a two-year hiatus — in other words, we haven't felt vibes this strong since 2020.
+On 24th May, Mars will enter Aries where it'll stay until 4th July, giving us a perfect kickoff celebration to start off the summer.

 Aries is the very first sign of the zodiac, meaning that this transit begins a brand-new cycle for Mars.
 This "is associated with events on the world stage that can affect us all and give us an extra dose of get-up-and-go," says Leslie Hale, psychic astrologer at Keen.com.
 "Mars conjuncts the moon as it enters the first sign of the zodiac, adding an extra boost of energy that can make us extremely busy or agitated."